Although my P.A. journey started “officially” on 10th May 1972 events from 13 years before may well have been the true beginning.

 The day in May 1972 that I went back to Dr Wool for the results is etched indelibly into my memory.

 It was on the Wednesday afternoon of 10th May that I duly presented myself at the surgery and Dr Wool greeted me with the words “Do you want the good news – or the bad news?”
 I said that perhaps she ought to give me the “bad news” first.
-She replied “The bad news is, that you’re going to die – and you’re going to die within the next three years”.
+She replied “The bad news is, that you’re going to die – and you’re going to die within the next two years”.
 Naturally I was somewhat rather keen to know what the “good news” was.
 So I asked Dr Wool what the “good news” was.

-She said, with a mischievous twinkle in her eyes, “The good news is you’re not going to die within three years if you have regular injections (of vitamin B12) from now, for the rest of your life".
+She said, with a mischievous twinkle in her eyes, “The good news is you’re not going to die within two years if you have regular injections (of vitamin B12) from now, for the rest of your life".

 To the relief of both of us (as I think Dr Wool was getting a bit frustrated with my long, ongoing “condition” too) the second Schillings Test had showed that I was suffering from Pernicious Anaemia and I was to have Cytamen (cyanocobalamin) injections every four weeks from then on.